 Ah, here's the defiance coming back around.
 Better than the scared bunny, but not by much.

 "It means that if you want to act all victimized by your alcoholism, you can cast yourself in this weepy, sad 'I lost it...it's gone, it's gone' role.
 Or, you can own it.
 And then fight like hell to get your sobriety back.
 And lemme tell you, if what I've seen is any indication, the first time getting sober's a lot easier than the second time.
 It can be a real fight."
 I kept my tone even as I laid it out for him.

 "Jesus.
 Is that supposed to make me feel better or something?"

 "No. But on your way home, think about it.
 And if you want to, call me later."
 Although most of the time in 2017 it's all about putting our numbers in each others' phones, occasionally it pays to be old school.
 I had a card with my number on it in my wallet, and I'd slipped it into my shirt pocket earlier with the plan to give it to him regardless of whether I got to talk to him at any length or not.

 "There's something important about relapsing that you should remember."
 I added, handing him my card.

-"What?" he asked, guarded as a kid on his first day of school.
+"What?" he asked, guarded as the new kid on his first day of school.